-How did Pennington Street in Downtown Tucson get its name? (a) Could it be named for some 19th century politician and merchant like Estevan Ochoa, who established a successful business supplying Indian reservations and U.S. Army forts northeast of Tucson?
-He served as mayor (1875-76) and has a downtown street … Continue reading
+How did Pennington Street in Downtown Tucson get its name? (a) Could Pennington Street be named for some 19th century politician and merchant like Estevan Ochoa, who established a successful business supplying Indian reservations and U.S. Army forts northeast of Tucson?
+He served as mayor (1875-76) and has a downtown … Continue reading

 The Pima Indians, like most primitive cultures around the world that anthropologists study, the indigenous people who lived in the area around Mission Tumacácori in the 17th century referred to themselves simply as “People”.Continue reading